Custom Integrated Double Row Deep Groove Ball Bearing

 Industrial Automation

 Automated systems often operate continuously with minimal downtime for maintenance.
-The increased load capacity and improved load distribution of a double row bearing directly translate to longer replacement intervals and more predictable maintenance scheduling — reducing total lifecycle cost.
+The increased load capacity and improved load distribution of a double row bearing directly translate to longer replacement intervals and more predictable maintenance scheduling, reducing total lifecycle cost.

 High-Load Upgrade Without Redesign

 When existing single-row bearings reach their load limits mid-design-cycle, our custom double row solution provides a direct upgrade path.
-By matching your existing bore, outside diameter, and mounting interfaces, we can increase load capacity by 30% or more — without requiring changes to the surrounding structure.
+By matching your existing bore, outside diameter, and mounting interfaces, we can increase load capacity by 30% or more without requiring changes to the surrounding structure.

 About BOM Bearing

 BOM Bearing designs and manufactures custom-integrated bearing solutions for applications where standard bearings reach their limits.
-Certified to ISO 9001, IATF 16949, and ISO 14001, we apply automotive-grade manufacturing discipline to every custom component we engineer.
+Certified to ISO 9001, IATF 16949, and ISO 14001.

 _1770101839_WNo_400d600.webp)